 - I could get the costs partially reimbursed by my agency

 - If I got hit with litigation for decisions I made at work, the insurance would kick in to help defend me and protect my assets.

 However, I didn’t pursue it any further at the time.
 I wasn’t sure that I needed it if no one else I knew had it.
 And would my supervisor really sign the reimbursement if no one else had it?

 Before I was a manager, I belonged to the union.
 I know that sometimes “union” is a dirty word.
 And if you’re a federal employee who resents the union because they protected a problem employee who wasted government funds, I understand your frustration.
 But I paid union dues (in part) because I knew that if I got in a disciplinary proceeding at work, they’d have my back.
 My dues were an investment in my peace of mind.
 (The union also did great things for everyone in my office such as setting clear rules for lunch breaks and advocating for personal wellness time).

 I miss knowing that someone would have my back if things got really bad.
 Professional liability insurance is one way that you can construct your own safety net if you don’t have access to a union as part of your federal service.

 What is professional liability insurance for federal employees

-Professional liability insurance provides legal counsel for federal employees who face investigations related to their jobs.
+Professional liability insurance provides legal counsel and legal services for federal employees who face investigations related to their jobs.
 It also provides legal counsel if you get sued in the performance of your duties and DOJ decides not to represent you.
 Finally, it pays damages, with or without DOJ representation, if you are held liable in a civil suit arising out of your job duties.

 For instance, as a supervisor, you may face an EEO complaint after disciplining an employee.